g4stlyx/x_scr4per/readme.md

 ### v6 to go

+* sentiment analysis, does not work too well. another package can be tried to use.
+* the max tweet count seems approximately 900, x makes you stop scrolling down (getting posts) at some point.

+### v7 to go
-sentiment analysis, bot analysis todo, user profiling/classifaction?
+bot analysis, user profiling/classifaction?